 The Dutch Nao Team will continue using its unique Python based approach and extend it with C++ based modules.
-Our progess was shown at the 2012 Iran Open competition, where the third price was won.
-In Mexico we hope to show the benefits of a global localization technique as the Dynamic Tree Localization algorithm and improve our behaviour modules based on this additional information.
-Coordination between the robots will result in joint behaviours as attacking, defending or even passing.
+This year we hope to show the benefits of a global localization technique as the Dynamic Tree Localization algorithm and improve our behaviour modules based on this additional information.
+Coordination between the robots will result in joint behaviors as attacking, defending or even passing.